zeus-12/uxie/README.md

 ## BUGS

-- [ ] get light coloured background for `liveblocks presence` => https://stackoverflow.com/questions/23601792/get-only-light-colors-randomly-using-javascript
+- [ ] get light coloured background for `liveblocks presence` [refer](https://stackoverflow.com/questions/23601792/get-only-light-colors-randomly-using-javascript)
 - [ ] reduce pdfreader scrollbar height + width
 - [ ] remove the weird dragging thing on area-highlight => prob better to rebuilt the library.

 ### Low priority

+- [ ] fix docs stylin in "/f"
+- [ ] better error,loading pages.
+- [ ] editor loads with empty data before the data is loaded.
 - [ ] setup permissions inside liveblocks dashboard
-- [ ] see if u can see all the users in the liveblocks room, (and display it at top)
+- [ ] see if u can see all the users (also typing status for chat: [refer](https://github.com/konradhy/build-jotion/blob/master/components/editor.tsx#L93)) in the liveblocks room, (and display it at top)
 - [ ] fix `.tippy-arrow` appearing on screen at all times => added a temp fix. still appears when hovered over the pdf reader
-- [ ] areahighlight from pdf => imagelink stored on editor is base64 one => possible soln: store it as base64 to the notes, then in the same addhighlighttonotes function upload it to uploadthing, and then update the url of the block in the notes. => would prob need to create a custom block for this, else there'd be a noticable lag. => open issue https://github.com/TypeCellOS/BlockNote/issues/410
+- [ ] areahighlight from pdf => imagelink stored on editor is base64 one => possible soln: store it as base64 to the notes, then in the same addhighlighttonotes function upload it to uploadthing, and then update the url of the block in the notes. => would prob need to create a custom block for this, else there'd be a noticable lag. => [open issue](https://github.com/TypeCellOS/BlockNote/issues/410)
-- [ ] abstract userIsOwner and userHasAccess (either collab or owner) to a separate trpc procedure. => api called `experimental_standaloneMiddleware`: but
+- [ ] abstract userIsOwner and userHasAccess (either collab or owner) logic.
+      progress:
+      => api called `experimental_standaloneMiddleware` but

       1. it requries the types for the entire input, the only way seems to be putting any for the rest => losing typesafety for the whole route
       2. most times data is returned from this, so query will also run twice

   solution seems to be => create separate helper functions